Autonomous Evaluation of LLMs for Truth Maintenance and Reasoning Tasks

 FOLIO($\{\mathcal{A},\mathcal{I}\}$) \citep{han2022folio} tests the (auto/in)formalization abilities of LLMs by using hand-coded annotations of $\langle \NL{}, \FS{} \rangle$ pairs.
 However, as noted by the authors, they cannot check truth maintenance effectively and rely on an inference engine to compute truth values for each conclusion. \APPROACH{} uses theorem provers to check equivalence and thus is sound in its accuracy evaluation.

 MALLS \citep{DBLP:journals/corr/abs-2305-15541} is an autoformalization dataset for first-order logic that was generated using GPT-4.
-Their use of LLMs for generating the data limits the diversity of the dataset since, as the authors note, the LLM can ignore the default generations and can generate complicated predicate names.
-Moreover, there is no guarantee that the autoformalization gold labels are correct and the authors themselves suggest to only use this dataset for fine-tuning and not for evaluation.
+Their use of LLMs for generating the data limits the diversity of the dataset since and the authors suggest to only use this dataset for fine-tuning and not for evaluation.
 In contrast, \APPROACH{} generates correct \FS{} and has a sound evaluation metric for truth maintenance.

 Autoformalization approaches such LeanEuclid \citep{DBLP:conf/icml/MurphyYSLAS24}, DTV \citep{DBLP:conf/iclr/ZhouSLSWW24}, LINC \citep{DBLP:conf/emnlp/OlaussonGLZSTL23}, SatLM \citep{DBLP:conf/acl/YeCDD20}, Logic-LM \citep{DBLP:conf/emnlp/PanAWW23} and others \citep{DBLP:conf/nips/WuJLRSJS22} utilize formal verifiers to provide sound evaluation metrics but utilize hand-coded datasets that limit their use in evaluating newer LLMs unlike \APPROACH{}.